OntimizeWeb/docs/_o_table_components/236-o-table.editors.md

   </div>
 {% endfor %}

-## Custom renderers
+## Custom editors

-To create a custom render, you need to create a new component to display custom renderer information and place this render in the content of cell.
+To create a custom editor, you need to create a new component to display custom editor information and place it inside a cell.

 Here's how you might begin in your file .ts:

-- Your component must extends ```OBaseTableCellRenderer```.
+- Your component must extends ```OBaseTableCellEditor```.

 - Also add a line ``` @ViewChild('templateref', { read: TemplateRef }) public templateref: TemplateRef<any> ```  you'll acquire the <ng-template> contents with a TemplateRef and access the view container.
 - In constructor you must add